You should make this Easy Fig Ginger Jam. This recipe is easier to make than you think!

 They're high in fiber and a terrific source of minerals like calcium, potassium, magnesium, manganese, and copper, plus vitamins K and B6.

-Plus, you need no special canning equipment since this Easy Fig Ginger Jam recipe is cooked on the stovetop and kept in the refrigerator for up to two weeks.
+Plus, you need no special canning equipment since this easy fig ginger jam recipe is cooked on the stovetop and kept in the refrigerator for up to two weeks.

-Reducing the sugar in this Easy Fig Ginger Jam recipe
+Reducing the sugar in this recipe for easy fig jam

 Canning and serving this fresh fig jam recipe

 But if you wish to go through the canning process, knock yourself out.

 - Wash figs. Trim stems and cut each fig in half.

 - Place all ingredients in a large saucepan on medium-high heat.
 Bring to a boil, stirring frequently.

 - Reduce heat to medium.
 Continue to simmer, stirring occasionally.
 Use a spoon to break up figs as they soften.

 - Cook until the jam has thickened to desired consistency.